UpDown Desk Review: My Opinion After 3 Years Of Ownership

 1. Build Quality Of The Frame.

 The first thing you notice about the UpDown Pro standing desk is how reassuringly heavy and solid its metal frame is.
-This is a welcome change in a world full of flimsy, disposable office furniture
+This is a welcome change in 2024, when most furniture seems flimsy and disposable Ikea-grade stuff.

 I knew UpDown was a premium brand, but I didn’t expect the desk to be so well-built.